REACH Chromium Salts Update

 LR1715 Organic sacrificial basecoat for high temperature alloys only.
 Requires processing at 490°C and peening

-IP9029-R3 High temperature aluminium coating; acts as a barrier coat and can be used in place of sacrificial basecoats which have not been peened.
+IP9029-R3 High temperature aluminium coating.
+It acts as a barrier coat and can be used in place of other basecoats which have not been peened.

 J900 Clear organic sealcoat